lxnt/SDL_pnglite/README.rst

 ==========================================

 - SDL_PIXELFORMAT_RGBA8888 is used instead of SDL_PIXELFORMAT_ABGR8888
-- IMG_SavePNG_RW() loads PngSuite's tbbn0g04.png (4-bit grayscale with transparency)
-  as SDL_PIXELFORMAT_RGB565 for some reason. (we load it as SDL_PIXELFORMAT_INDEX8 + colorkey)
+- Interlaced images are not accepted
-- 16 bit per channel and interlaced images are not accepted.
+- 16 bit per channel are not accepted.

 Notable differences from IMG_SavePNG_RW():